commercelayer/commercelayer-docs-resources/delivery_lead_times/object.md

 ---
-description: A delivery lead time object is returned as part of the response body of each successful list, retrieve, create or update API call.
+description: A comprehensive list of the delivery lead time resource's attributes and relationships.
 ---

 # The delivery lead time object

+A delivery lead time object is returned as part of the response body of each successful list, retrieve, create or update API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |